 The abstract syntax of MFL is given in Figure 5.
 The meta-variables x and y range over a countable set of variables.
-The meta-variables a and b range overf a countable set of resources.
-(The distinction will be made clear below.)
-The meta-variable l ranges over a countable set of locations.
-We assume that variables, resources, and locations are mutually disjoint.
+The meta-variables a and b range overf a countable set of variables.
+The distinction will be made clear below.)
+The meta-variable b ranges over a countable set of variables is a summer that variables, resources, and locations are mutually disjoint.
 The binding and scope conventions for variables and resources are as would be expected from the syntactic forms.
 As usual we identify pieces of syntax that differ only in their choice of bound variable or resource names.
-A term or expression is resource-free if and only if it contains no free resources, and is variable-free if and only if it contains no free variables.
-A closed term or expression is both resource-free and variable-free; otherwise it is open.
+A term or expression is variables if and only if it contains no free variables.
+A variables is variables if and only if it contains no free variables.
+A variables is variables in variabl